State Bank of India: Operations

 SBI provides a range of banking products through its network of branches in India and overseas, including products aimed at non-resident Indians (NRIs).
 SBI has 17 regional hubs known as local head offices (LHOs), under whom are 57 administrative offices (AOs), that are located in important cities throughout India, under whom are furthermore administrative sub-offices known as regional business offices (RBOs), with each RBO having, under its direct administrative control, some 40 to 50 branches.

+In Q1 FY27, State Bank of India's total business crossed ₹110 trillion, with total deposits surpassing ₹60 trillion and gross advances crossing ₹50 trillion.
+The standalone net profit of ₹21,121 crore, a 10.23% increase year-on-year from ₹19160 crore in the corresponding quarter of the previous financial year.
+The bank recorded a 9.73% year-over-year growth in whole bank deposits, while current account and savings account (CASA) deposits grew by 9.30% year-over-year.